In the Cloud

 Connectivity

-The JavaScript Cloud Connector uses WebSockets to communicate with the Clover device either through a direct connection (using the Secure Network Pay Display app) or through Clover’s servers (using the Cloud Pay Display app).
+The JavaScript Cloud Connector uses WebSockets to communicate with the Clover device through a direct connection (using the Secure Network Pay Display app) or Clover servers (using the Cloud Pay Display app).

-Whether you decide to use a direct or cloud configuration depends on several factors.
+Whether you use a direct or cloud configuration depends on several factors.

 Advantages

-• Performance—Direct connection performs better than a cloud connection, which proxies requests through Clover’s servers
+• Performance—A direct connection performs better than a cloud connection, which proxies requests through Clover servers.

-• Simple connection configuration—Configuration for a direct connection is less complex
+• Simple connection configuration—The configuration for a direct connection is simpler than a cloud connection configuration.

 Disadvantage

-• POS users must install and trust the Clover device server certificate in any browser that runs your POS application
+• Point of sale (POS) users need to install and trust the Clover device server certificate in any browser that runs your POS application.

 Advantages